nejcahtik/TimeAPI/README.md

 `node index.js`

 If the CORS policy is changed on the TimeAPI server, the local server is not needed anymore as the app can communicate directly with the TimeAPI server.
 In this case, the code in the app should be changed a little:
--open `./src/app/user.service.ts` file and comment/uncomment the code as instructed in the file -open `./src/app/users/users.component.ts` file and change two lines of the code as instructed in the file -open `./src/app/presentUsers/presentUsers.component.ts` file and change one line of the code as instructed in the file
+- open `./src/app/user.service.ts` file and comment/uncomment the code as instructed in the file
+- open `./src/app/users/users.component.ts` file and change two lines of the code as instructed in the file
+- open `./src/app/presentUsers/presentUsers.component.ts` file and change one line of the code as instructed in the file

-##User Guide
+## User Guide

 When the app is opened, one should go to the /Settings component in order to set the token.
 After the token is set, the /All Employees or /Presence component can be opened.
 -After opening /All Employees component, if the token is correct, the IDs, first names, last names and emails of all the employees should be fetched from the server and displayed in the table below.
 The search bar can be used to search among all employees.